-Start by wearing your safety glasses when sharpening a skew chisel.
-Now turn on the grinder and let it come to speed.
-At this point, you can put the tool on the grinding wheel, and there is no need to apply any pressure.
+You must first wear your safety glasses when you want to sharpen a skew chisel.
+Now turn on the grinder and let it come up to speed.
+At this point, you can place the tool on the grinding wheel without applying pressure.

 Make sure that the point of the skew is facing outward.
 Repeat the above process till satisfied.
 You now have a perfect skew chisel in good shape.